Historic moment for broadband expansion

 Eligible entities: States and Territories

-This grant opportunity is coming to support the expansion of broadband service with priority for:
+The Broadband Equity, Access, and Deployment (BEAD) program goal is to support the expansion of broadband service with priority for:

 - Expansion of broadband service to rural areas